ScottKirvan/Unreal-Visual-Pinball/README.md

 1. Right-click on your Unreal project's ```.uproject``` file and select ```Generate Visual Studio Project Files```
 1. Open your Visual Studio Solution file and compile your Unreal C++ project.

-Please feel free to contribute an expansion of this if you think it could help :-)
+Please feel free to contribute an expansion of this explanation if you think it could help :-)

 ## Output Log
 Plugin logging happens under the log category, ```LogVPinball```.
 You can filter the